-The third week of March everything shut down and we couldn't get married in the Church, and I couldn't see my mom.
+The third week of March everything shut down and we could not get married in the Church, and I could not see my mom.
 It was very hard on Chad and me, knowing we were so ready to be married.
-And even though I knew my mom's high skilled facility was protecting her by closing their doors to visitors I still knew my mom was on borrowed time and every day I could not be with her was a memory I would not get to make with her.
+Even though I knew my mom's high-skilled nursing facility was protecting her by closing their doors to visitors and family I still knew my mom was on borrowed time and every day I could not be with her was a memory I would not get to make.

-I jumped into planning mode and by the end of that third week in March I had our entire wedding shifted to the end of August, with all of our original vendors.
+I jumped into planning mode and by the end of that third week in March I had our entire wedding shifted to the end of August, with all our original vendors.
 We truly believed that by August 22nd this virus would be out of here.
-I told my mom she had to stay healthy, that whatever she did she had to stay healthy and hang in there until August 22nd.
-There was no doubt in my mind my mother couldn't be with us on our wedding day.
+I told my mom she had to stay healthy, whatever she did she had to stay healthy and hang in there until August 22nd.
+In my mind, she would be with us on our wedding day.
 Still, I made alternative plans C, D, and E.

-So as you know, now in September, COVID is still very much affecting our lives.
+So, as you know, now in September, COVID is still very much affecting our lives.
 Businesses have closed, millions are out of work, families have lost loved ones, many have been infected with COVID, many have not.
 I never thought, in a million years this would be life in 2020.
-Weren't we supposed to have flying cars, not a global pandemic in 2020?
+Weren't we supposed to have flying cars, not a global pandemics in 2020?

 We had to make very difficult decisions about our wedding.
 The first was easy, we were getting married, in the Church, on August 22nd.
 The second decision was the hardest, we had to ask our guests, except for close family, to not attend our wedding.
-The majority understood and they were happy for us and just wanted us to get married.
+The majority understood and they were happy for us.
+Most all just wanted us to get married.
 However, some were upset.

-To those who were personally hurt and angry and thought it was tacky to uninvite you to our wedding during COVID, I'd like you to know I have seen, first hand, how a loved one fights for their life, on a ventilator.
+To those who were personally hurt and angry, and felt it was tacky to uninvite you to our wedding during COVID, I want you to know I have seen, first hand, how a loved one fights for their life, on a ventilator.
 I spent 7 months of my life in the ICU with my mother, who fought strains of pneumonia that her body could not shake off.
 Doctors told me my mother should not be alive.
-I have sat beside her bed after she stopped breathing, was resuscitated, and intubated, just praying, that she would wake up and still be the same person.
-That her brain stayed intact and that her body fight to heal itself.
+I sat beside her bed after she stopped breathing, was resuscitated, and intubated, just praying, that she would wake up, and still be the same person.
+I prayed that her brain stayed intact and that her body would start to fight and heal itself.

-You see, COVID may not affect people under the age of 70 as severely, but when I thought about hosting close to 200 people at my wedding all I could remember was my mother, on a ventilator, fighting for her life.
+You see, COVID may not affect people under the age of 70 as severely, but when I thought about hosting close to 200 people at my wedding, all I could remember was my mother, on a ventilator, fighting for her life.
 We decided to close our wedding to keep you safe, to keep your parents safe, to keep your grandparents safe, and to keep your children safe.
-Yes, we moved dates to only then let you know you could not come, but it was out of sheer love for you and respect for your family.
-We were not going to chance putting on an event that could infect you, your family, and your loved ones.
+Yes, we moved dates to let you know only then you could not come, but it was out of sheer love for you and respect for your family.
+We were not going to chance spreading COVID-19 to you, your family, and your loved ones.
 It was the hardest decision we made but it was the right decision.
 One day, when you are a caregiver and take care of a dying parent you will understand the heartache and pain families are experiencing right now.

 Photography by Philip and Savannah Kenney.
 Please see more of their beautiful, documentary-style photography at www.thekenneys.net